Skip to content

 Reference a previous response to create multi-turn conversations while maintaining context.
 The model will use the outputs and state from the referenced response as the starting point for this new response.
 Cannot be used together with thread.
 Learn more

-version string optional
+edit_message_id string optional

 reasoning object optional